-- A shooter who has never shot any registered clay targets will be assigned Class "D." - During the first 300 targets shot in 12 gauge events, if the shooter earns a punch in "D" Class, he/she will be moved to "C" Class. - ii.
-After the first 600 targets shot in 12 gauge events with no punches, a Classification Review will be performed on the shooter.
-The rules governing "Moving up in Class", "Reclassification/Known Ability" and "Classification Reviews" will apply. - A first-time NSCA member who has shot registered targets with any clay target organization other than a Sporting Clays Association (i.e. NSSA, ATA, NRA, International skeet or trap) and has been classified in
+- A shooter who has never shot any registered clay targets will be assigned Class "D." - i.
+After the first 300 targets shot in 12 gauge events with no punches, a Classification Review may be performed at the request of the shooter in writing.
+The rules governing "Moving up in Class", "Reclassification/Known Ability" and "Classification Reviews" will apply. - 2) A first-time NSCA member who has shot registered targets with any clay target organization other than a Sporting Clays Association (i.e. NSSA, ATA, NRA, International skeet or trap) and has been classified in "A," "AA" or "AAA" class will be assigned a NSCA class that is one class lower than his/her highest class attained in that clay target association.
+After

-- "A," "AA" or "AAA" class will be assigned a NSCA class that is one class lower than his/her highest class attained in that clay target association.
-After 300 targets have been shot and input into the NSCA database, the shooter can request a class review for down-classing purposes.
-If the first-time member has not shot a sufficient number of targets in any other clay target association to be assigned a class, or if their class is "B" or below, they will be placed in NSCA "D" class. - 3) A shooter from another sporting clays organization, (i.e., USSCA/SCA, CPSA, FITASC, Non-Registered Sporting Clay Events) will shoot their earned class or higher. - 4) A person who purchases an International Shooting membership or a regular foreign membership will be placed one class higher than the highest registered class in sporting or parcours de chasse; whichever is higher in their country's association.
+- 300 targets have been shot and input into the NSCA database, the shooter can request a class review for down-classing purposes.
+If the first-time member has not shot a sufficient number of targets in any other clay target association to be assigned a class, or if their class is "B" or below, they will be placed in NSCA "D" class. - A shooter from another sporting clays organization, (i.e., USSCA/SCA, CPSA, FITASC, Non-Registered Sporting Clay Events) will shoot their earned class or higher. - 4) A person who purchases an International Shooting membership or a regular foreign membership will be placed one class higher than the highest registered class in sporting or parcours de chasse; whichever is higher in their country's association.
 If a new International Shooter or regular foreign member does not belong to CPSA, another recognized sporting clays organization or if there is no sporting clays organization in that country, then the new member will be placed in the following classes: - AA Class or higher, if known ability applies, for those who qualify for NSCA concurrents. - ii.
-Master Class for all others. - 5) A shooter may be classified based on his/her "known ability."
+Master Class for all others. - A shooter may be classified based on his/her "known ability."
 (See rule V-A-3)